Massage for Fibromyalgia

 - Conducting a treatment and the different types for Fibromyalgia clients

-Whilst having a run through your course manual, you will practically practise the following:
+Whilst having a run through your course manual, you will learn and practically practise the following:

 - Conducting a consultation and assessment for a Fibromyalgia client